In the guide

 UK agricultural statement

-• 'UK Agriculture' (agricultural ingredients are produced in the UK)
+• 'UK Agriculture' (where the agricultural ingredients are produced in the UK)

-• 'UK or non-UK Agriculture' (product uses a mixture of agricultural ingredients produced inside and outside the UK)
+• 'UK or non-UK Agriculture' (where the product uses a mixture of agricultural ingredients produced inside and outside the UK)

-• 'Non-UK Agriculture' (agricultural ingredients are produced outside the UK)
+• 'Non-UK Agriculture' (where the agricultural ingredients are produced outside the UK)

 You can use more specific references if at least 98% of a product's agricultural ingredients are grown in a specific area - for example, Welsh Lamb can be labelled 'Welsh Agriculture'.